 Which pasta should I serve arrabbiata sauce with?

-Traditionally, arrabbiata sauce is served with penne.
-I find it hard to get good penne here in Spain (and don’t say that word in Spanish, it sounds like a very rude word…just trust me on this one.) so I usually use rigatoni as the ridges catch all the tasty sauce.
+Traditionally, arrabbiata sauce is served with penne rigate (the penne with a ridged surface instead of smooth, in the photo above).
+I find it hard to get good penne here in Spain so I usually use rigatoni as the ridges also catch all the tasty sauce.

 I often eat it with spaghetti as well, but that’s because I have a weird childish fascination with spaghetti (you can TWIRL it!).

-Whichever type of pasta you use, do NOT add oil to your drained pasta to prevent sticking, as this will also stop the sauce adhering to the pasta.
+Whichever type of pasta you use, do NOT add oil to your drained pasta or rinse it to prevent sticking, as this will also stop the sauce from sticking to the pasta.

 How to make it